 The course exposes students to elements of Biology that are critical for understanding the fundamental concepts that are required for K-8 educators.
 Instructional methods will emphasize critical thinking and development of reasoning skills in addition to mastery of content areas and understanding science as an active process.
 Investigative laboratory exercises will reinforce lecture topics.
 Additionally, laboratory exercises provide elements directly applicable in a K-8 educational setting.
-The course is designed for non-Biology majors and can satisfy the General Education Natural Science requirement and cannot be used as an elective for Biology majors.
 Three (3) lecture hours and one (1) three-hour lab each week.